epmd-edp/nexus-operator/README.md

 * Check the <edp_cicd_project> namespace that should contain Deployment with your operator in a running status.

 ### Local Development
-To setup local environment for developing operator use [Local Development](documentation/local-development.md) user guide.
+In order to develop the operator, first set up a local environment.
+For details, please refer to the [Local Development](documentation/local-development.md) page.